csu-signal/web/_posts/2021-10-30-ms-project-posters.md

 author: nkrishna
 ---

 Congratulations to M.S. students Shivani Mogullapalli, Shriram Gaddam, and Mohit Kumar Katragadda who presented their M.S.
 Project posters at the CSU CS Graduate Research Symposium yesterday!

-CSU Computer Science has a non-thesis research initiation option for master's student wherein the student must conduct a research project under the guidance of a faculty member and present a poster on their project in their last semester.
+CSU Computer Science has a non-thesis research initiation option for master's students wherein the student must conduct a research project under the guidance of a faculty member and present a poster on their project in their last semester.
 Very proud of the work these three have done this semester and I can wait to see them wrap up the work and graduate!

 Mohit's project: **Distributed Training of 3D Object Recognition Using Point Clouds**